Trillient/dreams-built/planning/planning-v1.md

 ## Objective

-- To create a website for DreamsBuilt that allows customers to view general details on the business.
+- To create a website that allows customers to view general details on the business.
 - To allow customers to contact the company.
 - To provide an employee portal
 - To allow employees to submit weekly timesheets